-- 1. One complete Trio Sonata by J.S.
-Bach is required on ALL upperdivisional examinations.
-Incomplete sonatas (just one or two movements) automatically result in a failed attempt. - 2.
-A second work from either the nineteenth or twentieth centuries is required in order to produce 20 minutes of repertory. - 3.
-As with all MUAM organ juries, at least one work must be memorized. - 4.
-In addition to the performance jury, a service playing jury is also required:
+One complete Trio Sonata by J.S.
+Bach is required on ALL upper-divisional examinations.
+Incomplete sonatas (just one or two movements) automatically result in a failed attempt.

+A second work from either the nineteenth or twentieth centuries is required in order to produce 20 minutes of repertory.

+As with all MUAM organ juries, at least one work must be memorized.

+In addition to the performance jury, an AGO service playing exam is also required:
-A. Performance of a prepared hymn consisting of introduction and two verses.
-Registration, phrasing, timing between stanzas, tempo, and touch are to be carefully prepared.

-B. Prepared transposition of two additional hymns.
+- A. Performance of a prepared hymn consisting of introduction and two verses. - Registration, phrasing, timing between stanzas, tempo, and touch are to be carefully prepared. - B. Prepared transposition of two additional hymns.
 Candidates will prepare two hymns for transposition to a key one whole step above and below and one half step above and below the original key.
-The jury will choose among these options.

-- C. Prepared Anthem Accompaniment. - D. Sight-reading. - 5.
-Both the repertory and service playing components must be administered together.
-A student may not play the repertory exam separate from the service playing exam. - 6.
-On the first attempt of the upper divisional examination, the jury may award credit for specific segments of the service playing examination even if the repertory examination is failed.
+The jury will choose among these options. - C. Prepared Anthem Accompaniment. - D. Sight-reading. - Both the repertory and service playing components must be administered together.
+A student may not play the repertory exam separate from the service playing exam. - On the first attempt of the upper divisional examination, the jury may award credit for specific segments of the service playing examination even if the repertory examination is failed.
 The accepted items will not be retested on the second attempt.